GaioTransposon/metadata_mining/README.md

 Four scripts to run:

-- GPT runs evaluation: validate_biomes_subbiomes.py
+- LLMs runs evaluation: validate_biomes_subbiomes.py
 - Overall GPT performance: overall_analysis.py
 - Convert coordinates to places: coord_to_text.py
 - Geographic location - GPT versus metadata: geo_check.py

-⚠️ In order to run the last script of this container you will need a free Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure).
+⚠️ - _Already mentioned in Requirements_ - In order to run the last script of this container you will need a free Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure).
 Generate one and name it `google_maps_api_key`.
-Place it in `~/MicrobeAtlas`.
+Place it in `~/MicrobeAtlasProject/.`.

 <a name="gpt-runs-evaluation"></a>
-#### GPT runs evaluation:
+#### LLM runs evaluation:

-This script compares biome and sub-biome annotations per GPT run against the benchmark's.
-In this manner the performance of GPT runs in which different settings were used (creativity parameters or other parameters), can be compared.
+This script compares biome and sub-biome annotations per LLM run against the benchmark's.
+In this manner the performance of the LLM runs in which different settings were used (creativity parameters or other parameters), can be compared.
 You can use my --map_file (gpt_file_label_map.tsv) if you are reproducing my results (LLM performance).
 If you have your own LLM files you will need to edit gpt_file_label_map.tsv accordingly to reflect your file names and your labels of choice.

 ```